freddiewrites/freddiewrites.github.io/about.markdown

 permalink: /about/
 ---

-**I'm a writer who cares about making things simple, accessible and human.
-Making stuff easier for people to understand gets me out of bed in the morning.**
+**I'm a writer turnd full-stack marketer who cares about making things simple, accessible and human.**

-Right now I lead on copy and content strategy for [Sketch](https://www.sketch.com), where we're helping people to design better products.
+Right now I lead on product marketing for [Sketch](https://www.sketch.com), where we're helping people to design better products.

-When I'm not working, I'm reading, walking, running, at the gym, or figuring out why I keep killing my sourdough starter.
+I work remotely but live in London with my lovely wife.
+When I'm not working, I'm reading, walking, running, or fussing over my morning coffee.

 ---------------

-Great writing starts from a place of empathy, so my work often begins with getting to know the people who will read it.

-I'm happy to go and do my own research, but equally able to work with in-house researchers and stakeholders to figure out what matters.

-By taking what I've learnt and backing it with a sound strategy, I can write in a way that gets to the heart of what readers and businesses want (even if they're not always aligned).

-Some people call what I do content design, UX writing, or copywriting.
-I call it all writing because that's what distant family members seem to resonate with.
+I call myself a full-stack marketer because I can do a bit of everything — from writing copy to building out multi-channel marketing campaigns.

+Of all the skills I’ve been lucky enough to practice over the last decade, writing is what I love to do the most — whether that’s internal comms, a clear marketing plan, a blog post, a video treatment or an email.

+I believe that putting your audience — or your customer — at the heart of what you do matters more than anything else.
+That means talking about what they care about.
+If you’re doing things right, you’ll be talking about you care about at the same time.

+I love working as part of a team, drawing on everyone’s unique experiences and skills to create something great.
+I’m definitely a practical, hands-on type, though.
+You won’t find me standing in the sidelines, hoping for the best.
+I prefer to get stuck in and make things every project as good as it can be.

+Learning about how something works and teaching it to others gives me a lot of satisfaction.
+I’m always up for sharing what I’ve learnt, be it with customers or colleagues.

 ---------------